Fujifilm X70 vs Leica M8

 Review summary: Fujifilm X70 vs Leica M8

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X70 or the Leica M8 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X70: